ibm-messaging/event-streams-samples/kafka-java-liberty-sample/docs/CF_Enterprise_Plan.md

 To deploy applications using the IBM WebSphere Application Server Liberty Buildpack, you are required to accept the IBM Liberty license and IBM JRE license by following the instructions below:

 1. Read the current IBM [Liberty-License](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/8.5.5.7/lafiles/runtime/en.html) and the current IBM [JVM-License](http://www14.software.ibm.com/cgi-bin/weblap/lap.pl?la_formnum=&li_formnum=L-JWOD-9SYNCP&title=IBM%C2%AE+SDK%2C+Java+Technology+Edition%2C+Version+8.0&l=en).
-2. Select the Event Streams service you would like to bind your application to.
+2. Select the Event Streams for IBM Cloud service you would like to bind your application to.
 Do this by replacing `<YOUR_SERVICE_INSTANCE_NAME>` with your service instance alias name in `manifest.yml`:
 ```yaml
   services:
     - "<YOUR_SERVICE_INSTANCE_NAME>"